D4H-VA/smartva-dhis2/docs/installation.rst

 This is scheduled to run every three hours (leading to messages that the record is already in DHIS2) but then it's expected.

+.. note:: This application builds on the fact that *Study ID numbers* (SID) are always unique and never altered in DHIS2.**

 Tests
 ^^^^^^